jclarkin/jclarkin.github.io/_posts/2015-02-19-peri-mortem.md

 ![Team Work](../assets/PeriMortem-Team.jpg)

-Once all the sticky-notes were posted on the wall, the team timeboxed 5 minutes to organize, categorize, and remove duplicates.
+Once all the sticky-notes were posted on the wall, the team time-boxed 5 minutes to organize, categorize, and remove duplicates.

 ![Ideation](../assets/PeriMortem-Ideation.jpg)